overhangio/tutor/docs/configuration.rst

     :alt: Notes in action

 You should beware that the ``notes.<LMS_HOST>`` domain name should be activated and point to your server.
 For instance, if your LMS is hosted at http://myopenedx.com, the notes service should be found at http://notes.myopenedx.com.

+If you would like to host the notes service at a different domain name, you can set the ``NOTES_HOST`` configuration variable.
+In particular, in development you should set this configuration variable to ``notes.localhost`` in order to be able to access the notes service from the LMS.
+Otherwise you will get a "Sorry, we could not search the store for annotations" error.

 Xqueue
 ******